manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > purpose: to rank states on sum of order prices
 > tables: `sellers` joined to view `base_orders`
 > constraints: ranking based on seller states
-> use case: KPI 5, percentages calculated is retained to 2 decimal places
+> use case: KPI 5, percentages are retained to 2 decimal places
 4. state_rank_by_category
 > purpose: to rank states by review scores for each category
 > tables: `reviews`, `order_items`, `sellers` and `products`